 Per 8oz Cup: 150 Calories, 8g Fat (5g Saturated Fat), 12g Carbs ( 12g Sugar ), 8g Protein

 Whole milk is what most young children will drink, because it’s milk that has not been altered at all.
-Unlike skim or part-skim milk, whole milk has not had any of the milk’s natural components removed.
-Although higher in fat content, it is also packed full of nutrients, making it a great choice for young children who need to maximize their micronutrient intake (unless they have an intolerance, of course).
+Unlike skim or part-skim milk, whole milk has not had any of the cows milk natural components removed.

 Goat Milk Nutrition